changkun/gp/projects/krasnor/proposal/README.md

 ## Implementation

-The project will be implemented in by the usage of HTML5, JavaScript, [Node.js](https://nodejs.org/) and [three.js](http://threejs.org/).
+The project will be implemented by the usage of HTML5, JavaScript, [Node.js](https://nodejs.org/) and [three.js](http://threejs.org/).

 Milestones will be: